PharmEasy Blog

 Can I treat malaria at home?

 While some home remedies may offer comfort or support recovery, malaria requires proper medical treatment.
-You must consult a doctor for accurate diagnosis and appropriate care.
+You must consult a doctor for an accurate diagnosis and appropriate care.
 Relying only on home remedies can delay recovery and may lead to complications1

 Can malaria cause death?